reddit/baseplate.py/docs/cli/healthcheck.rst

 If the service is healthy, the tool will exit with a status code indicating success (0) and print "OK!".
-If the service is unhealthy, the tool will exit with a status code indicating failure (1) and print an error message explaing what went wrong.
+If the service is unhealthy, the tool will exit with a status code indicating failure (1) and print an error message explaining what went wrong.

 Usage